vitessio/website/content/en/docs/18.0/reference/features/tablet-throttler.md

 - The throttler confirms it is still the primary tablet for its shard.
 - Every `10sec`, the throttler uses the topology server to refresh the shard's tablets list.
-- The throttler probes all `REPLICA` tablets for their own throttler metrics.
+- The throttler probes all `REPLICA` tablets (or other types of tablets, see [Configuration](#configuration)) for their own throttler metrics.
 This is done via gRPC.
   - The throttler begins in dormant probe mode.
 As long as no application or client is actually looking for metrics, it probes the servers at multi-second intervals.
   - When applications check for throttle advice, the throttler begins probing servers in subsecond intervals.
 It reverts to dormant probe mode if no requests are made in the duration of `1min`.
 - The throttler aggregates the last probed values from all relevant tablets.
 This is _the cluster's metric_.